gaehlerm/SoftwareEngineering/README.md

-Software Engineering made Easy/Software Engineerig Einfach Gemacht
+Software Engineering Made Easy

 Copyright Marco Gähler, all rights reserved.

 # 1. Introduction to Software Engineering

 This book is currently undergoing revisions.
 Feedback is highly valued.
-Either through a merge request (access rights need to be granted) or by commenting the PDF sent to marco.gaehler@gmx.ch.
-It is advisable to submit many small merge requests rather than a single large merge request.
+Please send me the commented PDF to marco.gaehler@gmx.ch.
+It is advisable to submit many small changes rather than a single large one.
 Feedback may include precise recommendations for enhancement or general reflections.
-Given the limited progress of the book thus far, I welcome broader feedback.
+I welcome broader feedback.
 Tipos are getting fixed using some AI tool, so don't worry about them.

 Pearson Germany has expressed interest in publishing this book; however, it would be in the German language.
 I am hopeful that it will be published in English as well.